code-423n4/2022-12-forgeries/README.md

 We are utilizing the `chain.link` Verifiable Random Function (`VRF`) contract tools to fairly raffle off the NFT.
 Their `VRF` docs can be found at: https://docs.chain.link/vrf/v2/introduction/.

 The main functions are `VRFNFTRandomDrawFactory.makeNewDraw()` to create a new non-upgradeable minimal clones proxy draw contract with your desired configuration.
-Each contract is seperate to allow for easier UX and more security with interactions.
+Each contract is separate to allow for easier UX and more security with interactions.
 After the drawing is created, it needs to be started which will pull the NFT from the creator/owner's wallet up for raffle when they call `VRFNFTRandomDraw.startDraw()`.

 After the drawing is started, we will request a random entropy from chain.link using the internal `_requestRoll()` function.
-Once chain.link returns the data in the `fulfillRandomWords()` callback the raffle NFT will be chosen and saved.
+Once `chain.link` returns the data in the `fulfillRandomWords()` callback the raffle NFT will be chosen and saved.
 If the raffle NFT is burned or removed this will still complete and a redraw will need to happen to find an NFT that is active/accessible to draw the winning NFT.
 Most raffles will use a specific contract that users will have a high incentive to withdraw their winning NFT.

 The winning user can determine if they have won by calling `hasUserWon(address)` that checks the owner of the winning NFT to return the winning user.
 They also can look at `request().currentChosenTokenId` to see the currently chosen winning NFT token id.
 Once they have won, they can call `winnerClaimNFT()` from the account that won to have the raffled NFT transferred to the winner.

 If the winning user does not claim the winning NFT within a specific deadline, the owner can call `redraw()` to redraw the NFT raffle.
-This is an `ownerOnly` function that will call into chainlink.
+This is an `ownerOnly` function that will call into `chain.link`.

 If no users ultimately claim the NFT, the admin specifies a timelock period after which they can retrieve the raffled NFT.

 # Scope

-*List all files in scope in the table below -- and feel free to add notes here to emphasize areas of focus.*

 | Contract | SLOC | Purpose | Libraries used |
 | ----------- | ----------- | ----------- | ----------- |